ozencdurur/ozencdurur/README.md

 </div>

 ### :man_technologist: About Me
 Hello.
 I have been working on game development for over three years.
-As a result of these studies I developed a game is The Basement in itch.io.
+As a result of these studies I published a game is The Basement in itch.io.
 I continue my studies and constantly improve myself.

 <hr>